mau-jac/1T6-F20/wk2/operating_systems.md

 6. Compress each file individually.

-7. Make note of the file size after compression.
+7. Take note of the file size after compression.
 You will need this in step 9.

 8. Remove any uncompressed files.